kagerka/eCommerce-Application/README.md

 - [Video review]() [in progress]
 - [Final pull request]() [in progress]

+## Setting up the project

+Prerequisites to run your project locally:

+- Installed npm
+- Installed .git
+- Code Editor
+- Node version is 18.x or higher

+If you have all the prerequisites installed to run our project locally, you should download zip file with our repository or run git clone.

+Then navigate into project folder and run
+`npm install`

 ## Scripts:
 - `npm run dev`  start dev server
 - `npm run build`  build for production